Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Projective resolutions and global dimension

-If $f\colon K\to L$ is a \emph{simplicial map} , then the induced chain map is defined on an oriented $q$-simplex by The simplicial chain complex construction is functorial on the category of simplicial complexes and simplicial maps.
+\nomenclature[R, 09]{$f_{\ast}$}{induced chain map} If $f\colon K\to L$ is a \emph{simplicial map} , then the induced chain map is defined on an oriented $q$-simplex by The simplicial chain complex construction is functorial on the category of simplicial complexes and simplicial maps.